darajnish/netchat-java/README.md

 java -jar ChatClient/dist/ChatClient.jar
 ```

-When both are setup, we can use the crappy GUI to chat with each other.
+When both are setup, we can use the crappy GUI to chat using the server and client.